SmalsResearch/bePelias/README.md

 The first diagram is generic, because it combines the characteristics of all regions.
 It's easier to first consider each region appart.

 Two general facts:
-- There are no empty municipality, postal code or part of municipality, meaning that each of them contains at least one street
+- There are no empty municipality, postal code or part of municipality, meaning that each of them contains at least one street and one address
 - There are no cross-municipality streets.
 If a street is too long, it will have a different BeSt id in the two municipalities, while keeping the same name.
-However, a street can cross several postal code within the same municipality, keeping its id
+However, a street can cross several postal codes within the same municipality, keeping its id

-The general id is that a municipality is composed of several post codes, and those post codes will contain one or more "locality".
+The general id is that a municipality is composed of several post codes, and those post codes will contain one or more "localities".
 But :
 - In VLG, there are no administrative concept bellow postal codes.
-In a postal info, the name will contain the concatenation of all 'locality names'
+In a postal info, the name will contain the concatenation of all "locality names"
 - In BRU, all post codes contain one locality (with name into postal info)
-- In WAL, localities are denoted "Part of municipality" (postal info do not have names, which are contained by 'part of municipality')
+- In WAL, localities are denoted "Part of municipality" (postal info do not have names, which are contained by "part of municipality")

 [Following plot might be useless]